 One Page Checkout

-Improved Page Performance: Integrating Ajax checkout page, enhances customers’ shopping experience.
+Improved Page Performance: Integrating Ajax checkout page enhances customers’ shopping experience.
 Pages load faster and customers find it’s easier than before.
-A user-friendly design significantly will add to customers’ satisfaction.
+A user-friendly design will significantly add to customers’ satisfaction.

 Overwhelming Information: Restriction of displaying all information on one page tends to compromise a user-friendly interface.
 Customers often get confused or overwhelmed by several blocks/tabs located on the page.